shoenig/go-landlock/README.md

 - `c` : enable create permissions

 Once a `Locker` is configured, isolation starts on the call to `Lock()`.
-The level of safety is configured by passing either `Enforce` or `Ignore`.
+The level of safety is configured by passing either `Mandatory` or `Try`.

-- `Enforce` : return an error is Landlock is unsupported or activation causes an error
+- `Mandatory` : return an error is Landlock is unsupported or activation causes an error
-- `Ignore` : continue without error regardless if landlock is supported or working
+- `Try` : continue without error regardless if landlock is supported or working

 Once a process has been locked, it cannot be unlocked.
 Any descendent processes of the locked process will also be locked, and cannot be unlocked.
 A child process can further